 Carboxymethyl cellulose in food: CMC is widely used in food industry, mainly to improve the thickness, stability, water preservation and taste of the food.
 It is utilized in the production of yogurt, fruit juices, ice cream, jelly, sugar, biscuits, instant noodles, wine and so on.

 Carboxymethyl cellulose in food has good acid resistance, emulsify property and thermal stability, and its aqueous solution has high transparency.
-It is recommend to add 0.3-0.5% CMC to liquid milk, soy milk, fruit milk, peanut milk and acid beverages with lactic acid, fruit acid or other acids, which not only makes the liquor stable and tastes fresh, but also can adapt to common sterilization processes such as UHT and pasteurized.
+It is recommended to add 0.3-0.5% CMC to liquid milk, soy milk, fruit milk, peanut milk and acid beverages with lactic acid, fruit acid or other acids, which not only makes the liquor stable and tastes fresh, but also can adapt to common sterilization processes such as UHT and pasteurized.

-Carboxymethyl cellulose in food also serves as thickener and suspending agent with salt resistance.
-The food such as soy sauce, jam and other condiments as well as eight-treasure porridge, fruit beverage added with CMC is stable and evenly distributed with better texture.
+Carboxymethyl cellulose in food also serves as a thickener and suspending agent with salt resistance.
+The food such as soy sauce, jam and other condiments as well as eight-treasure porridge, and fruit beverage added with CMC is stable and evenly distributed with better texture.

 Carboxymethyl cellulose in food is such a good excipient and adhesive that plays an important role in enhancing toughness, smoothing surface, improving taste and preventing breaking of instant noodles, biscuits, quick-frozen noodles, etc.